Meet the Access Philanthropy team

-Steve has spent his entire professional career in philanthropy – as a foundation director, fundraiser, trainer, donor consultant, author, researcher, and lobbyist.
+Steve (he/him) has spent his entire professional career in philanthropy – as a foundation director, fundraiser, trainer, donor consultant, author, researcher, and lobbyist.
 He knows his stuff.
-He draws on his diverse experience and connections to help you meet the right people and meet your goals.
+He draws on his diverse experience and extensive network to help nonprofits meet the right people, at the right time, and meet their goals.

 - Former program officer and foundation advisor

 - Extensive experience working across the U.S. and internationally

 - Author of over two dozen books and directories on foundations and corporate giving programs

 - Steve taught philanthropy, fundraising and communications in business and nonprofit undergraduate and graduate degree programs

 - Former research director for national and regional philanthropy think tanks

 Steve has a Master’s degree in public affairs from the University of Minnesota’s Humphrey Institute and a Bachelors’ degree from the University of St. Thomas.